Novi Sad City Hall: 19th century

 Taking the form from the larger cities of the Monarchy, the Novi Sad City Administration, through the Construction Committee, and adhering to the city ordinances in early 1885, organised another public competition in which 32 works would arrived.
 The competition papers were received in code.
 The most notable projects were those of Budapest architects and builders, which were also the most numerous.
 There were also local builders, such as the famous local builder Jozef Cocek, who designed the building in a Neo-Baroque style, which the committee criticized for having an overly ornate façade.
 An exhibition of the works was held in May of the same year in the grand hall of the old Magistrate.

 Since the commission did not select any of the submitted works as a final (performing) project, it was suggested that the first three authors be invited to put together a new project together with an architectural commission chosen by the city.
 Since the commission was not able to re-organise the drawing up of the plans with the bidders, it was decided that György Molnár's plans of a more restrained Neo-Renaissance façade should be selected, with the plans being amended by using Jozef Coceks original work.
 Molnár made the alterations very quickly and informed the Committee of this.
 The official decision was made as early as the autumn of 1885, when it was announced that the City Committee entrusted the preparation of the plans as well as the supervision of the masonry itself to the local architect György Molnár for a total sum of 300 forints.

 On 27 February 1893, The Board of Directors decided to begin construction of the Magistrate on the purchased land from the Stefanović family.
 Demolishing of the Stefanović family house, build in 1852 in a neo-classical style, caused great dissatisfaction and indignation among the citizens who stood up for it.
 Then a large number of signatures were collected on the petition to preserve the building, but these attempts were unsuccessful and the city authorities remained steadfast in their intentions.
 The first council session in the new building was held in 1894.

 The building was completed in 1895.
-The building was modeled after the Graz City Hall in Styria, Austria.
+It was modeled after the Graz City Hall in Styria, Austria.
 On 3 January 1895, the first meeting of the Assembly was held in the ceremonial hall, which would later be the gathering spot for the famous Novi Sad balls that lasted until the end of the Second World War.